-Scott Detrow is a congressional correspondent for NPR.
-He covers Congress and the 2020 presidential campaign, and also co-hosts the NPR Politics Podcast.
+Scott Detrow is a White House correspondent for NPR and co-hosts the NPR Politics Podcast.

-Before that, he worked as a statehouse reporter in both Pennsylvania and California, for member stations WITF and KQED.
+Before NPR, Detrow worked as a statehouse reporter in both Pennsylvania and California, for member stations WITF and KQED.
 He also covered energy policy for NPR’s StateImpact project, where his reports on Pennsylvania’s hydraulic fracturing boom won a DuPont-Columbia Silver Baton and national Edward R. Murrow Award in 2013.

 Detrow got his start in public radio at Fordham University’s WFUV.
 He graduated from Fordham, and also has a master’s degree from the University of Pennsylvania’s Fels Institute of Government.